gAldeia/GP-NLS-julia/README.md

 The first time you import, Julia wil precompile all files, this can take a while.

+## Minimal usage:

+There is a simple pluto notebook showing how to load a data set and execute the GP algorithm for symbolic regression inside ``./examples``.

 ## Testing:

 inside ``.GP-NLS`` folder (which contains the implementation of GP-NLS for